Estate Planning Documents

 Deeds to Real Property

 Your home may be your largest asset, or you may own rental property, or maybe you have just inherited a ranch in Texas from your rich uncle.
 You need to get that property into the name of your living Trust in order to keep it out of probate at your death.
-We have the experience and knowledge to transfer real property in every state of the union, and will make sure that this is done correctly.
+We will make sure that your real property is properly transferred into the name of your trust.

 These interests can take many forms, from sole proprietorships to large corporate holdings.
 Be sure to bring any information regarding these assets, such as K-1s, Operating Agreements, and stock certificates, to your appointment, and we will prepare the necessary documentation to assign your interests to your Trust.
 If you have a closely held corporation, we can also help you remain compliant with the Secretary of State.